marcobeierer/joomla-sitemapgenerator/README.md

 ## Changelog
 The versions in the changelog refer to the version numbers of the Sitemap Generator package.

+### 1.3.0
+*Release date: 23th November 2018*

+- Added option to disable cookies.
+- Added option to remove query parameters from URLs before they are added to the sitemap.
+- Added reference count threshold option to ignore for example images if they are embedded on more than x pages.
+- Removed CA Fallback option.

 ### 1.2.1
 *Release date: 14th April 2018*